 USA: Yes - in advance

 To apply for an Algerian visa you will need a letter of 'invitation' to visit the country from an Algerian contact or tourist agency.
 Intrepid will help with this invitation.
-We will provide you with the Algerian letter of invitation around 45 days prior to the trip starting, and you will then need to take or send your passport to your local Algerian embassy and have your visa stamped in your passport.
+Please provide your travel agent with a clear scanned copy of your passport for this purpose.
+We will then provide you with the Algerian letter of invitation.
+Once received you can take or send your passport to your local Algerian embassy and have your visa stamped in your passport.
+Please note that you must enter Algeria within 90 days of the visa being issued.

 Visas CANNOT be obtained on arrival so you must obtain your visa prior to departing.